 Should you go for an EMD (Exact Match Domain)?

 Now back to whether you need an EMD.
-I personally go for it when I have a chance.
+I go for it when I have a chance.
 Then again, what is the purpose of your website?
 If it’s a new thing that you want to brand you can go with an abstract name.
 Think Twitter.
 It’s not an exact match for anything.
 If you would register an EMD for that type of website you would probably go with microblog.com (already taken).
-Now that’s obviously doesn’t mean anything to people.
-They have a connection with the bran name Twitter.
+Now that’s doesn’t mean anything to people.
+They have a connection with the brand name Twitter.

 Should it contain hyphens or numbers?

 Ideally not.
-You can get away with it but again, think long term and go for quality from the start.
+You can get away with it but again, think long-term and go for quality from the start.

 Where should you register them?

 DO NOT register them with your chosen hosting provider.
 They usually give you a free domain for the first year but charge a lot starting from the second.
 Go for a discount domain registrar like Namecheap, Namesilo, Internets.
 These are all companies I have dealt with and have excellent prices and flawless service.

 You don’t have to register the domain name at your hosting company.
 You can register it at any other registrar and point it to your hosting account.
 It’s quite easy, copy/pasting two lines of text.
 You can search “update nameserver” on Google, and you will find countless helpful articles on it.